 The weather is pretty grim as we arrive in Vancouver – one can only hope the concert venue isn’t…

 Well, although the concert venue isn’t the most spectacular, it does have a certain charm.
-The area it is in, however, is a sorry sight indeed.
-There are homeless people everywhere, and drugs are rife.
 Tentatively and with umbrellas to hand, Libby, Izzy and I take a damp stroll into town.

 Eventually, we found a coffee shop, but it was the most offensively MacBook-owning, vegan-loving, edgy place I’d ever been.
 I had what was basically a turkey and bacon toastie (not a sandwich as the menu falsely promised) which was tasty enough, whereas Libby and Izzy had waffles, with Libby’s draped in “pecans, darling”.

 Anyway, we trudged back to the church, where we had an open rehearsal for some school children, which was lovely.
-Despite the poverty in the area, the church had a vibrant music scene, with kids having instrument lessons and attending choir practise, which is so wonderful.
+The church had a vibrant music scene, with kids having instrument lessons and attending choir practise, which is so wonderful.

 The concert itself went well once again, with some very enthusiastic audience members leading the standing ovation.
 A reception followed in the church hall, however you had to fork out $5 for wine and the cake was rather rubbery – it was simply not in the same league as a Pembrokeshire reception.

 Jon, James and I were staying with a wonderful couple, who were our contacts in Vancouver.
-After what felt like a walk through Grand Theft Auto, we arrived at the 9th floor apartment which was very swanky indeed.
+After what felt like a walk through a video game map, we arrived at the 9th floor apartment which was very swanky indeed.
 Sadly, unless we all fancied cosying up in one bed, someone was on the floor and another was on the sofa.
 I shouldn’t have hesitated as Edgeler nabbed it, so I was on the floor.
 Where’s Hilary and Russ when you need them?